Esopus Creek: Etymology

 Historians agree that the first Dutch settlers named the stream for the Lenape band that inhabited its banks.
 The Lenape themselves may have called it Atkarkarton or Atkankarten, meaning "smooth land" in their language, probably in reference to a meadow alongside the river near Kingston.
 Lenape use of that name is recorded in 1657; it later became the name of a hamlet in the area.

 From the mid-17th century Esopus, sometimes Sopers, was in common use.
 It was believed to have been derived from seepus, meaning river, in the Delaware languages.
 The name was not always applied to today's Esopus.
-Alphonso Clearwater's 1907 history of Ulster County recounts that in 1677 the local Native tribes deeded to the English the land between the Esopus, which he identifies as Saugerties Creek, and the Rondout, which he calls the "Groot Esopus".
+Alphonso T. Clearwater's 1907 history of Ulster County recounts that in 1677 the local Native tribes deeded to the English the land between the Esopus, which he identifies as Saugerties Creek, and the Rondout, which he calls the "Groot Esopus".
 In some other accounts, the es prefix is read as a diminutive, making the name mean "little river".

 Another interpretation is that Esopus means "high banks", referring to the stream's history of heavy floods.